-- District PAC at Friendship PCS is established to come together and share. - [DCPS Requirement in accordance with Section 1116(e), Recommended for all charter school LEAs] The Friendship Public Charter Schools will build the schools' and parent's capacity for strong parental and family engagement to: - Ensure effective involvement of parents and strong partnership among the schools involved, parents, and communities and - Improve students' academic achievement. - A. The Friendship Public Charter Schools will, with the assistance of its Title I schools, build parents' capacity for strong parental involvement by providing materials and training on such topics as literacy training and using technology (including education about the harms of copyright piracy) to help parents work with their children to improve their children's academic achievement.
-Assistance will also be provided to parents in understanding the following topics: - District of Columbia academic standards; - The District of Columbia and LEA academic assessments, including alternate assessments; - The requirements of Title I, Part A; - How to monitor their child's progress; and - How to work with educators. - Offer workshop that help parents understand academics and provide resources for them (such as data talks, math night, computer/technology classes, communication workshops, other family engagement conferences, etc.). - C. The Friendship Public Charter Schools will, with the assistance of its schools and parents, educate its teachers, specialized instructional support personnel, principals and other school leaders in the value and utility of contributions of parents, and how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and schools by undertaking following activities: - Principals should alternate their chat and chew times to accommodate parents' schedules. - D. The LEA and each of its Title I schools will take the following actions to ensure that information related to the school and parent-programs, meetings, and other activities, is sent to the parents of participating children in an understandable and inform format, including alternative formats upon request, and, to the extent practicable, in a language the parents can understand:
+• District PAC at Friendship PCS which comprises of all Friendship PCS parent liaisons and parent leaders is established to come together and share.

+7. The Friendshi p Public Charter Sc chools will build the schools' and p arent's capaci ity for strong g parental and family y engagement to :

+- Ensure effective involvement of parents and strong partnership among the schools involved, parents, and communities and - Improve students' academic achievement. - A. The Friendship Public Charter Schools will, with the assistance of its Title I schools, build parents' capacity for strong parental involvement by providing materials and training on such topics as literacy training and using technology (including education about the harms of copyright piracy) to help parents work with their children to improve their children's academic achievement.
+Assistance will also be provided to parents in understanding the following topics: - District of Columbia academic standards: - The District of Columbia and LEA academic assessments, including alternate assessments; - The requirements of Title I, Part A; How to monitor their child's progress; and How to work with educators. - Friendship PCS will offer workshopd that help parents understand academics and provide resources for them (such as data talks, math night, computer/technology classes, communication workshops, other family engagement conferences, etc.). - C. The Friendship Public Charter Schools will, with the assistance of its schools and parents, educate its teachers, specialized instructional support personnel, principals and other school leaders in the value and utility of contributions of parents, and how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and schools by undertaking following activities:

-- Sending out regular communication in the parents' native language.
-Send communication out in multiple ways such as hard copies, robo-calls, emails, letters in backpack and class communication system. - E. The LEA and each of its Title I schools will, to the extent feasible and appropriate, coordinate and integrate parent involvement programs and activities with the following Federal, District, and LEA programs, including public pre-school programs, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children including: - Fresh fruit and vegetable markets for all campuses. - F. The LEA and each of its Title I schools shall provide such other reasonable support for its parental involvement activities as the parents may request.
+- ☐ Principals should alternate their chat and chew times to accommodate parents' schedules. - D. The LEA and each of its Title I schools will take the following actions to ensure that information related to the school and parent-programs, meetings, and other activities, is sent to the parents of participating children in an understandable and inform format, including alternative formats upon request, and, to the extent practicable, in a language the parents can understand: - ☐ Sending out regular and timely communication in the parents' native language.
+Send communication out in multiple ways such as hard copies, robo-calls, emails, letters in backpack, social media, mailings and class communication system. - E. The LEA and each of its Title I schools will, to the extent feasible and appropriate, coordinate and integrate parent involvement programs and activities with the following Federal, District, and LEA programs, including public pre-school programs, and conduct other activities, such as parent resource centers, that encourage and support parents in more fully participating in the education of their children including: - ☐ Fresh fruit and vegetable markets for all at-risk campuses. - F. The LEA and each of its Title I schools shall provide such other reasonable support for its parental involvement activities as the parents may request.